-- define the term 'self-employment'; - recognise the characteristics of self-employment; - explain the importance of self-employment; - enumerate the avenues of self-employment; - explain the meaning and characteristics of small business; - identify the different types of small businesses; - describe the importance and scope of small business in India;

-- state the various policies of the Government for promotion of small business; and - explain the various institutional support provided to small business in India.
+- define the term 'self-employment'; - recognise the characteristics of self-employment; - explain the importance of self-employment; - enumerate the avenues of self-employment; - explain the meaning and characteristics of small business; - identify the different types of small businesses; - describe the importance and scope of small business in India; - state the various policies of the Government for promotion of small business; and - explain the various institutional support provided to small business in India.

-8.1 MEANING OF SELF-EMPLOYMENT
+25.1 MEANING OF SELF-EMPLOYMENT

 You know that earning is necessary for a living.
 Your father, mother, brothers, sisters and others may be engaged in different economic activities through which they earn their livelihood.
 Have you ever observed their activities?
 What exactly do they do?
 Possibly some of them may be working for others in factories, shops, agricultural field etc. and get a fixed amount from their employers for the service rendered by them.
 These persons are engaged in an economic activity which is termed as wage employment or paid employment.
-But there are many persons who engage themselves in one occupation or some business which they start and manage on their own.
+But there are many persons who engage themselves in an occupation or some business which they start and manage on their own.
 They put in their best effort and take all types of risks to pursue their careers successfully.
 The entire earning of their work goes to them.
 All of us have seen small grocery shops, tailoring shops, medical stores etc. in our locality.
 These are owned and managed by a person, with or without the help of some assistants.
-Their economic activities are termed as self-employment.
-So when an individual engages in any economic activity and manages it on his own, it is known as self-employment.
+Their economic activity and manages it on his own, it is known as self-employment.